michaelswarm/PlainText3/README.md

 - Sections Inspector: Text divided into sections.
 - Headings Inspector: Display heading of each section.
 - Sentences Inspector: Sentences divided into word tokens with string, grammar and lemma properties.
+- Status Bar: Counts of lines, words and sentences, and list of heading words.

 # Tools